Raoshwill99/stxsustain/README.md

 - `get-all-listings`: Retrieve all active listings in the marketplace
 - `get-project-data`: Retrieve data for a specific project
 - `get-credit-projects`: Get the projects associated with an account's credits
+- `get-proposal`: Get details of a specific proposal
+- `get-vote`: Check the vote of a specific user on a specific proposal

 ## Getting Started